 Some extracurricular activities may include off-campus events.
 Students are required to use transportation provided by the district to and from the events.
 Exceptions may only be made with the approval of the activity's coach or sponsor.
-[See Transportation on page 69.]
+[See Transportation on page $\underline{90}$ .]

-Eligibility for many of these activities is governed by state law and the rules of the University Interscholastic League (UIL), a statewide association overseeing interdistrict competition.
+Eligibility for many of these activities is governed by state law and the rules of the University Interscholastic League (UIL), a statewide association overseeing inter-district competition.
 If a student is involved in an academic, athletic, or music activity governed by UIL, the student and parent are expected to know and follow all rules of the UIL organization.
-Students and parents can access the UIL Parent Information Manual (https://www.uiltexas.org/athletics/manuals)) online.
+Students and parents can access the UIL Parent Information Manual at UIL Parent Information Manual.
 A hard copy can be provided by the coach or sponsor of the activity on request.

-To report alleged noncompliance with required safety training or an alleged violation of safety rules required by law and the UIL, please contact the curriculum division of TEA at (512) 463-9581 or curriculum@tea.texas.gov.
+To report alleged noncompliance with required safety training or an alleged violation of safety rules required by law and the UIL, please contact the curriculum division of TEA at (512) 463- 9581 or curriculum@tea.texas.gov.

-[See UIL Texas (https://www.uiltexas.org/) for additional information on all UIL-governed activities.]
+[See UIL Texas for additional information on all UIL-governed activities.]